 Three points illustrate this argument.
 First, despite claims by some pro-carry advocates that campus carry is a useful deterrent to campus crime and assault , few law officials agree .
 As expressed by UT Chief of Police and former Chief of Staff of The Austin Police Department, Robert E. Dahlstrom, handguns would "definitely complicate law enforcement on campus".
 The Texas Association of College and University Police Administrators share this sentiment along with current Austin Police Chief Art Acevedo .
 Furthermore, a study by Thompson et al. (2009) shows that 86% of campus police chiefs in the U.S believe that having guns on campuses is harmful to campus communities .

 Second, introducing handguns into the classroom will have a chilling effect on intellectual discourse between students and faculty .
 As it stands, the UT Austin police chief has stated, "without firearms as a factor, UTPD is called to respond to real and perceived threats provoked by volatile language and inappropriate behavior [inside and outside the classroom.]"
-Indeed, as a result of these concerns, more than 700 students, staff, and faculty at University of Texas at Austin have signed a petition which states that having guns in classrooms will have a negative effect on the university's academic environment and that they will refuse to attend or teach classes if firearms are allowed on campus .
+Indeed, as a result of these concerns, more than 700 students, staff, and faculty at the University of Texas at Austin have signed a petition which states that they will refuse to attend or teach classes if firearms are allowed on campus .

 Third, the prevalence of alcohol and drugs on college campuses is a prime reason to keep guns out.
 According to a study by the National Center on Addiction and Substance Abuse at Columbia University, “[n]early half of America’s 5.4 million full-time college students abuse drugs or drink alcohol on binges at least once a month.”
 For college gun owners, the rate of binge drinking is even higher – two-thirds.
 Alcohol “is involved in 90% of campus rapes, and in 95% of the violent crime on campus.”
 Almost 700,000 students between the ages of 18 and 24 are assaulted each year by another student who has been drinking.
 If guns were involved, those assaults would be much more likely to be fatal .